backdrop-contrib/ctools/README.md

-* Exportables -- tools to make it easier for modules to have objects that live in database or live in code, such as 'default views'. **All configuration is exportable in Backdrop thanks to Configuration Management**
+* Exportables -- tools to make it easier for modules to have objects that live in database or live in code, such as 'default views'. **All configuration is exportable in Backdrop thanks to Configuration Management** To build a listing of your exportables, you might consider using [Preset API.](https://github.com/backdrop-contrib/preset).

 * AJAX responder -- tools to make it easier for the server to handle AJAX requests and tell the client what to do with them. **Improvements to the core